Skip to content

 It’s a solemn and immediate reminder of why days and weeks of significance like Trans Awareness Week or Trans Day of Visibility are so important.

-Although things can feel like they’re getting better in many wonderful ways, there’s no doubt that as a society, there’s still a LOT of work to be done in order to stamp out transphobia.
+Although things can feel like they’re getting better in so many wonderful ways, there’s no doubt that as a society, there’s still a LOT of work to be done in order to stamp out transphobia.
+Despite all the progress we've made, all over the world, trans rights are under attack.
 Ridding the world of transphobia and discrimination is a job for all of us.

 How to mark Trans Day of Remembrance